Geometric measure of entanglement for pure states and mean value of spin: Entanglement of qubit with an arbitrary quantum system

-Let us consider quantum system which consists of one qubit (or spin $1/2$) and some other quantum system.
-In general, quantum state vector of qubit which is entangled with some other quantum system can be written as follows
+Let us consider quantum system which consists of one qubit (or spin one half) and some other quantum system.
+In general, quantum state of qubit which is entangled with some other quantum system can be written as follows

 where $|\chi_1\rangle$ and $|\chi_2\rangle$ are two orthogonal vectors which form the basis of one-qubit space; $|\phi_1\rangle$ and $|\phi_2\rangle$ are arbitrary state vectors of quantum system entangled with a qubit, constants $a,b$ are real and positive, phase multipliers can be included into $|\phi_1\rangle$ and $|\phi_2\rangle$, which satisfy normalization conditions $\langle\phi_1|\phi_1\rangle=\langle\phi_2|\phi_2\rangle=1$.
 Note that in general this functions are not orthogonal $\langle\phi_1|\phi_2\rangle\ne 0$.
 Normalization condition $\langle\psi|\psi\rangle=1$ gives $a^2+b^2=1$.